jinsunl/jinsunl.github.io/_pages/about.md

 Prior to that, I reveiced my B.E. in Electrical and Computer Engineering from the [University of Minnesota, Twin Cities](https://cse.umn.edu/college/departments/department-electrical-and-computer-engineering) advised by [Prof. Andrew Lamperski](https://cse.umn.edu/ece/andrew-lamperski).
 I also hold another B.E. in Electrical Engineering from [Beijing Jiaotong University](http://en.ee.bjtu.edu.cn/).

-My research interests lie in Robotics, Motion Planning, and Optimization.
+My research interests lie primarily in Robotics, Motion Planning, and Optimization.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.